Skip to main content Skip to main navigation

 5-minute read

-Small business owners have quite enough day-to-day challenges, without having to spend time chasing slow payers.
-Getting paid as quickly as possible is good for cash flow and gives you one less thing to worry about – and the way you write your invoices could help.
+Small business owners have quite enough day-to-day challenges without having to spend time chasing slow payers.
+Getting paid as quickly as possible is good for cash flow and gives you one less thing to worry about.
+Your invoicing process and the way you write your invoices could help.

 Key take-outs

-• Our 6 invoice writing tips may help get your bills paid faster
+• Our invoice writing tips may help get your invoices paid faster

-• The Australian Taxation Office requires specific details to be featured on invoice templates
+• The ATO requires specific details to be featured on invoices

 • Electronic invoicing can provide time and money saving benefits